-Operator is subject to that certain Supplemental Healthcare Regulatory Agreement – Operator between Operator and the U.S. Department of Housing and Urban Development, acting by and through the Secretary, his or her successors, assigns or designates (“HUD”), relating to the Healthcare Facility and made as of substantially even date herewith, as the same may be amended from time to time (the “Operator’s Regulatory Agreement”).
-[IF THERE IS A MASTER LEASE, ADD THE FOLLOWING: Master Tenant is subject to that certain Supplemental Healthcare Regulatory Agreement – Master Tenant between Master Tenant and HUD relating to the Healthcare Facility and made as of substantially even date herewith, as the same may be amended from time to time (the “Master Tenant’s Regulatory Agreement”).
+Operator is subject to that certain Supplemental Healthcare Regulatory Agreement – Operator between Operator and the U.S. Department of Housing and Urban Development, acting by and through the Secretary, his or her successors, assigns or designates (“HUD”), relating to the Healthcare Facility and made as of substantially even date herewith, as the same may be amended from time to time (the “Operator Regulatory Agreement”).
+[IF THERE IS A MASTER LEASE, ADD THE FOLLOWING: Master Tenant is subject to that certain Supplemental Healthcare Regulatory Agreement – Master Tenant between Master Tenant and HUD relating to the Healthcare Facility and made as of substantially even date herewith, as the same may be amended from time to time (the “Master Tenant Regulatory Agreement”).
 In addition to the Healthcare Facility, Master Tenant is or will be leasing a number of other healthcare facilities (the “Other Healthcare Facilities”), pursuant to the Master Lease, and subleasing each in turn to an affiliated operator (collectively, the “Other Operators”), each pursuant to a sublease agreement, as now or hereafter amended and/or renewed or extended (collectively the “Other Subleases”).
 Lender has or may extend loans in connection with each of the Other Healthcare Facilities, each such loan insured by HUD pursuant to Section 232 of the National Housing Act, as amended, or subsequent legislation (the “Other FHA-insured Loans”).]

-In connection with the Loan, Borrower, among other things (i) granted to Lender that certain Supplemental Healthcare [Mortgage, Deed of Trust, Deed to Secure Debt, Security Deed or other Designation as appropriate in Jurisdiction], Assignment of Leases, Rents and Revenue and Security Agreement, dated as of even date herewith, encumbering the Project, which has been or is concurrently herewith being recorded in the real estate records of the jurisdiction in which the Land is located (the “Borrower’s Security Instrument”), and (ii) entered into a Supplemental Healthcare Regulatory Agreement – Borrower with HUD, dated as of even date herewith (the “Borrower’s Regulatory Agreement”).
+In connection with the Loan, Borrower, among other things (i) granted to Lender that certain Supplemental Healthcare [Mortgage, Deed of Trust, Deed to Secure Debt, Security Deed or other Designation as appropriate in Jurisdiction], Assignment of Leases, Rents and Revenue and Security Agreement, dated as of even date herewith, encumbering the Project, which has been or is concurrently herewith being recorded in the real estate records of the jurisdiction in which the Land is located (the “Borrower Security Instrument”), and (ii) entered into a Supplemental Healthcare Regulatory Agreement – Borrower with HUD, dated as of even date herewith (the “Borrower Regulatory Agreement”).
 Operator expects to benefit from the operation of the Supplemental Healthcare Facility and has agreed to enter into this Agreement with Lender as security for the Obligations (as defined below).
-This Agreement, the Note, the Borrower’s Security Instrument, the Borrower’s Regulatory Agreement, [the Master Tenant’s Regulatory Agreement,] the Operator’s Regulatory Agreement, and all other agreements, instruments, and documents which are now existing or are in the future required by, delivered to, and/or assigned to Lender and/or HUD in connection with or related to the Loan, whether executed or delivered by or on behalf of Borrower or Operator [or Master Tenant], as the same may be amended from time to time, are sometimes collectively referred to as the “Loan Documents,” provided that the Borrower-Operator Agreement [and the Master Lease], and any amendments thereto, shall not be considered to be Loan Documents.
+This Agreement, the Note, the Borrower Security Instrument, the Borrower Regulatory Agreement, [the Master Tenant Regulatory Agreement,] the Operator Regulatory Agreement, and all other agreements, instruments, and documents which are now existing or are in the future required by, delivered to, and/or assigned to Lender and/or HUD in connection with or related to the Loan, whether executed or delivered by or on behalf of Borrower or Operator [or Master Tenant], as the same may be amended from time to time, are sometimes collectively referred to as the “Loan Documents,” provided that the Borrower-Operator Agreement [and the Master Lease], and any amendments thereto, shall not be considered to be Loan Documents.

 As the operator of the Healthcare Facility, Operator acknowledges and agrees that it shall benefit directly or indirectly from the making of the Loan to Borrower.
 [If applicable, include the following sentence: Further, Operator acknowledges that it has an identity of interest with Borrower.]

-As used herein, “Healthcare Assets” means (i) any and all licenses, permits and/or approvals issued by any governmental authority with respect to the use or operation of the Healthcare Facility for the Approved Use (as that term is defined in the Operator’s Regulatory Agreement), (ii) any and all Medicare, Medicaid or other governmental insurance provider agreements (“Provider Agreements”) and (iii) any and all “Government Receivables Accounts” (as defined below) and “Government Payments” (as defined below).
+As used herein, “Healthcare Assets” means (i) any and all licenses, permits and/or approvals issued by any governmental authority with respect to the use or operation of the Healthcare Facility for the Approved Use (as that term is defined in the Operator Regulatory Agreement), (ii) any and all Medicare, Medicaid or other governmental insurance provider agreements (“Provider Agreements”) and (iii) any and all healthcare insurance receivables including but not limited to private patient receivables, all “Government Receivables Accounts” (as defined below) and “Government Payments” (as defined below).